Mumbai: 65-year-old killed as BEST bus hits and drags him through street

 The BEST double-decker bus that rammed into the cart.
 Pic/Satej Shinde

-A 65-year-old cart-puller succumbed to his injuries after a BEST double-decker bus rammed into him last evening near Pydhonie police station.
+A 65-year-old cart-puller succumbed to his injuries after a BEST double-decker bus rammed into him on Monday evening near Pydhonie police station.
 Cops have detained the bus driver, who claimed that brake failure led to the accident.

 Meanwhile, a case has been register against Mhatre at the police station, under relevant sections of the IPC and different sections of the Motor Vehicles Act, for rash driving.
 "Investigations are underway.
 Mhatre claims brake failure led to the accident.
 We have seized the vehicle and will send it to RTO officials for verification," added the officer.